aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 - the name of the private PCB you want access to;
 - type of transfer: commercial invoice (paypal, stripe, bank transfer) or donation;

 You will receive a reply with the current access fee.
 Expect delays outside my current time zone.
 CET Brussels Time.

 Next you can opt to be invoiced (paypal, stripe, bank transfer) or alternativly trnasfer as a donation.
+Your choice.

 <br />